boput/vim-popot/README.md

-Editing .po and .pot file with Vim
+Editing gettext .po and .pot file with Vim
 ## From A. Jelenak/Grissiom introduction:
 Vim ftplugin for PO file (GNU gettext) editing.